necx512/GIUDA/TGS_on_behalf_of_someone.md

 ### What's a Logon session

-When a user is authorized in Windows, a user session is created, in which all user data is stored.
-A new session is created for all new users on the Windows machine.
+When a user logs into Windows, a user session is created where all user data is stored.
+Each new user on the Windows machine initiates a new session.

-Each session has a LUID (Locally Unique Identifier) name.
-As the name suggests, LUID is unique for each session.
-The information is stored in a structure format.
+Each session is assigned a Locally Unique Identifier (LUID).
+As the name suggests, the LUID is unique to each session.
+This information is stored in a structured format.

 Pascal
 ```